Click here to read the Memphis Daily News article spotlighting ICCS's innovative Early Childhood Program.

 At ICCS, we believe that to train a young person to be a fully capable student, it is essential to teach from a holistic approach.
 To that end, we are one of the few Memphis-area schools to incorporate mindfulness into our curriculum.
 Mindfulness is a holistic learning approach that focuses on the social/emotional connection, enabling students to develop self-awareness, increase concentration and become more enlightened to the needs and feelings of others.
 The program is led by Mrs. Suzanne Martin '78, who received training in the mindfulness curriculum developed by Mindful Schools in Oakland, California.

 ICCS's Reading and Writing Workshop program is an innovative, interactive method that helps students become better writers and improve reading comprehension — skills essential to academic success in their current grade and beyond.
 Research shows that students become better writers when skills are taught within the actual writing process versus teaching skills in isolation.
 Students in ICCS’s Writing Workshop choose a topic and genre and share their written drafts with other students or the teacher.
 They revise and edit their drafts and publish their work in a final copy.
-Writing skills such as grammar, spelling, word choice, organization, and sentence fluency are modeled, discussed and practiced throughout the writing process.
+Writing skills such as grammar, spelling, word choice, organization, and sentence fluency are modeled, discussed, and practiced throughout the writing process.

 In the Reading Workshop, students choose books to read independently and share what they are thinking, either orally or by writing their thoughts in a notebook.
 In addition to daily independent reading, each day the teacher reads aloud to model comprehension strategies: imagining, questioning, predicting, inferring, analyzing, evaluating, and making connections.

-At ICCS, we believe that all students are able to learn but may differ in how they learn.
+We believe that all students are able to learn but may differ in how they learn.
 Identifying and responding to learning differences early on ensures that each student can reach his or her learning potential and achieve classroom success.
-Response to Intervention (RTI) is a multi-tiered approach to the early identification and support of students with learning and behavior needs.
+Response to Intervention (RTI) is a multi-tiered approach to the early identification and support of students with learning and behavioral needs.
 The RTI process begins with high-quality instruction and universal screening of all children in the general education classroom.
 Struggling learners are identified and provided with interventions at increasing levels of intensity to accelerate their learning rate.
 Progress is closely monitored to assess a student's learning rate and level of performance.
 Educational decisions about the intensity and duration of interventions are based on individual student response to instruction.

-ICCS Upper School provides an exceptional environment where students are prepared for college as well as prepared to lead others to greatness.
+ICCS upper school provides an exceptional environment where students are prepared for college as well as prepared to lead others to greatness.
 With a unique student development and leadership program, our young women attend a variety of workshops throughout the year, giving our students the ability to develop their moral compasses in order to make good decisions in a global and digital age.

 Every week the Upper School hosts a variety of speakers and seminars that inspire our young women for life.
 A variety of topics are include: